Destiny's Child

-Destiny's Child was an American girl group whose final lineup comprised Beyoncé, Kelly Rowland, and Michelle Williams.
-The group began their musical career as Girl's Tyme, formed in 1990 in Houston, Texas.
-After years of limited success, the original quartet comprising Beyoncé, Rowland, LaTavia Roberson, and LeToya Luckett were signed in 1997 to Columbia Records as Destiny's Child.
+Destiny's Child was an American girl group formed in Houston, Texas, in 1990.
+Through the contributions of its principal members—Beyoncé, Kelly Rowland, Michelle Williams, and original members LaTavia Roberson and LeToya Luckett—the group is regarded as one of the most influential girl groups in popular music.
+Known for their vocal harmonies, stage performances, and themes of female empowerment, Destiny's Child played a central role in the girl group resurgence of the 1990s and the emergence of rap-singing, while helping shape contemporary R&B.

-The group was launched into mainstream recognition following the release of the song "No, No, No" and their best-selling second album, The Writing's on the Wall (1999), which contained the U.S. Billboard Hot 100 number-one singles "Bills, Bills, Bills" and "Say My Name", alongside successful singles "Bug a Boo" and "Jumpin', Jumpin'".
-Despite critical and commercial success, the group was plagued by internal conflict and legal turmoil, as Roberson and Luckett attempted to split from the group's manager Mathew Knowles due to favoritism of Beyoncé and Rowland.
-In early 2000, both Roberson and Luckett were replaced with Williams and Farrah Franklin; however, Franklin quit after a few months, leaving the group as a trio.
+The group began their musical career as Girl's Tyme.
+After years of limited success, the original quartet—Beyoncé, Rowland, Roberson, and Luckett—were signed to Columbia Records in 1996 as Destiny's Child, gaining recognition with the single "No, No, No".
+They then released their best-selling album, The Writing's on the Wall (1999), which spawned the US Billboard Hot 100 number-one singles "Bills, Bills, Bills" and "Say My Name".
+Despite critical and commercial success, the group was plagued by internal conflict and legal turmoil, as Roberson and Luckett attempted to split from the group's manager, Mathew Knowles, due to his favoritism of his daughter Beyoncé and Rowland.

-Destiny's Child's third album, Survivor (2001), whose themes the public interpreted as a channel to the group's experience, produced the U.S. number-one songs "Independent Women" and "Bootylicious", as well as "Survivor", which peaked at number two.
-After releasing a Christmas album titled 8 Days of Christmas (2001), Destiny's Child announced a hiatus to pursue solo careers.
-The trio reunited two years later for the release of their fifth and final studio album, Destiny Fulfilled (2004), which spawned the U.S. top-three singles "Lose My Breath" and "Soldier".
-Since the group's official disbandment in 2006, Beyoncé, Rowland, and Williams have reunited several times, including at the 2013 Super Bowl halftime show, the 2018 Coachella festival and the final show of the 2025 Cowboy Carter Tour.
+In early 2000, both Roberson and Luckett were replaced by Williams and Farrah Franklin; Franklin quit after a few months, leaving the group as a trio.
+The group's third album, Survivor (2001), drew on the internal conflicts and lineup changes, yielding the US number-one singles "Independent Women" and "Bootylicious".
+After releasing the Christmas album 8 Days of Christmas (2001), Destiny's Child announced a hiatus so that each member could pursue a solo career.
+They reunited to release their fifth and final album, Destiny Fulfilled (2004), which produced the US top-three singles "Lose My Breath" and "Soldier".

-Destiny's Child has sold more than 60 million records as of 2013, making them one of the best-selling girl groups of all time.
-Billboard ranks the group as one of the greatest musical trios of all time, the ninth-most successful artist/band of the 2000s, and placed the group 68th in its All-Time Hot 100 Artists list in 2008.
-In December 2016, the magazine ranked Destiny's Child as the 90th most-successful dance club artist of all time.
-The group has 14 Grammy Awards nominations, winning twice for Best R&B Performance by a Duo or Group with Vocals and once for Best R&B Song.
+Since the group officially disbanded in 2006, Beyoncé, Rowland, and Williams have reunited several times, including at the 2013 Super Bowl halftime show, the 2018 Coachella festival, and the final show of the Cowboy Carter Tour (2025).
+Destiny's Child is one of the best-selling girl groups in history, with estimated sales of over 60 million records.
+The group received many accolades, including three Grammy Awards, eleven Billboard Music Awards, five American Music Awards, two MTV Video Music Awards, and a star on the Hollywood Walk of Fame.
+Billboard named the final lineup of Destiny's Child one of the greatest musical trios of all time.